samuong1/FinalNvidiaProject/README.md

 Normal Setup:

+1. Download VSC onto your computer.
+2. You will need to connect your Nano to your computer's hotspot.
+Record the IP of the Nano.
+3. SSH into your Nano using the IP you just recorded.
-1. Go into Terminal.
+4. Go into the Terminal.
-2. Clone this repository: git clone https://github.com/samuong1/FinalNvidiaProject.git
+5. Clone this repository: git clone https://github.com/samuong1/FinalNvidiaProject.git
-3. Clone dusty_nv repository for Jetson-Inference: git clone --recursive https://github.com/dusty-nv/jetson-inference
+6. Clone dusty_nv repository for Jetson-Inference: git clone --recursive https://github.com/dusty-nv/jetson-inference
-4. Change Directories to Jetson-Inference: cd jetson-inference
+7. Change Directories to Jetson-Inference: cd jetson-inference
-5. Make a new folder: mkdir build
+8. Make a new folder: mkdir build
-6. Change Directories to that new build: cd build
+9. Change Directories to that new build: cd build
-7. Make a new build: cmake ../
+10. Make a new build: cmake ../
-8. After a couple minutes, a popup for PyTorch will appear.
+11. After a couple minutes, a popup for PyTorch will appear.
 Select the PyTorch option with Space, then use the arrow keys to hover over Ok.
 Press the space bar to continue.
-9. Compile it all: make -j$(nproc)
+12. Compile it all: make -j$(nproc)
-10. Install the compiled executables: sudo make install
+13. Install the compiled executables: sudo make install
-11. Let the system know where everything is: sudo ldconfig
+14. Let the system know where everything is: sudo ldconfig
-12. Set the NET variable to the path of the model folder: NET=~/FinalNvidiaProject
+15. Set the NET variable to the path of the model folder: NET=~/FinalNvidiaProject

 **From here, you have the freedom to decide what your inputs and outputs are.**